 If the readers' reports recommend publication, a staff editor will submit the manuscript to the Publications Committee.
 If the reports are supportive but contain some reservations, you may be asked to draft a response to be read by the committee in reaching its decision.
 If the readers are generally positive in their assessment but ask for substantive changes, the manuscript may be returned to you for revision and resubmission.
 Finally, if the readers' overall assessment of the manuscript is negative, the project probably will be rejected.

 If the committee has approved your manuscript, you will be asked to submit a final manuscript that includes any required revisions.
 The final version of the manuscript should be prepared in accordance with the Directions for Preparing Manuscripts

 .
 Authors should follow MLA documentation style and, equally important, should be aware that it is their responsibility to obtain necessary permissions in using copyrighted as well as unpublished material, including student writing.
-The manuscript is then transmitted from the book publications department to the editorial department for copyediting, design, and production.
+The manuscript is then transmitted from the book publications department to the editorial and production departments for copyediting, design, and production.
 During production, all authors, including contributors to an edited book, receive relevant copyedited materials and at least one stage of proof.
-Each author receives a contract offering a modest royalty (for authors and volume editors) or an honorarium (for essay contributors).
+Each author receives a contract offering a modest royalty (for authors and volume editors).
 All editors, authors, and essay contributors receive a share of subsidiary rights and a number of complimentary copies of the book.
 Authors assist in marketing the book by identifying, among other things, mailing lists for brochures on the book, journals to review the book, and meetings at which to publicize it.